1755 - British expedition in Madura and Tinnevelly

 On February 25, Heron's Army arrived at Tinnevelly.
-Some palaiyakkarars came in, others sent their agents to settle everything amicably.
+Some palaiyakkarars came to see him personally, while others sent their agents to settle everything amicably.

-The Governor of Madura, having cut a party sent to surprise him, came to the very gates of Tinnevelly while Heron's Army was there and plundered the neighbouring villages.
+The Governor of Madura, having intercepted a party sent to surprise him, came to the very gates of Tinnevelly while Heron's Army was there and plundered the neighbouring villages.

-Meanwhile, Nizam Salabat Jung of Hyderabad and Bussy were marching towards Mysore and Heron's Army was ordered to return as soon as possible to Trichinopoly.
+Meanwhile, Nizam Salabat Jung of Hyderabad and Bussy were marching towards Mysore and Heron's Army was ordered to return to Trichinopoly as soon as possible.